Corporate Governance

 Cross-shareholdings

-Suzuken’s basic policy on cross-shareholdings is to hold shares of companies that will help to increase its corporate value, as a means of building, maintaining, and strengthening transactional and collaborative relationships.
+Suzuken's basic policy on cross-shareholdings is to hold shares in companies that contribute to the enhancement of corporate value as a means of building, maintaining, and strengthening transactional and collaborative relationships.
 The Board of Directors examines individual cross-shareholdings to determine whether they are appropriate.

-Since announcing the above policy, we have reduced the number of cross-shareholdings by 17 (including divesting some) for a reduction of approx. ¥13 billion.
-Moving forward, we will continue working to curtail such holdings in accordance with the above policy.
+Since announcing the above policy, we have reduced the number of cross-shareholdings by 25 (including divesting some) for a reduction of approx. ¥22 billion.

 In exercising its voting rights related to cross-shareholdings, the Company makes a comprehensive judgment based on whether or not the proposal will lead to the increase of its corporate value in the medium-to long-term, and whether it will lead to shared benefit for the shareholders of the company concerned.